SieGeL2k16/db_mysqli/README.md

 See _examples/test_bind_vars.php_ for an example how to use it.

-## 5. REPLACE "db_MySQL" with "db_MySQLi"
+## 5. REPLACE "db_MySQL" with "db_mysqli"

-If you have used my other MySQL class db_MySQL, you can simply replace that old class with this db_MySQLi class by changing the constructor from:
+If you have used my other MySQL class db_MySQL, you can simply replace that old class with this db_mysqli class by changing the constructor from:

 ```PHP
 $db = new db_MySQL;